gargpriyank/jenkins-library/README.md

 # Jenkins Library

-Shared pipeline functions to be used in Jenkins pipelines.
+Generic pipeline functions to be used in Jenkins pipelines.
 All the functions are available in form of groovy files in vars folder.

 ## How to use

 1. Add this library in Jenkins client tool as a global library (**Manage Jenkins > Configure System > Global Pipeline Libraries**) and give it a name, for example, **my-jenkins-library**.

-2. Place the following at the top of the Jenkins pipeline.
+2. Add the following at the top of the Jenkins pipeline.

 ```bash
 @Library('my-jenkins-library') _
 ```

-3. Call the `jenkins-library` function from the Jenkins pipeline.
+3. Call the Jenkins Library function from the Jenkins pipeline.

 ```bash
 stage('mystage') {